 Signing bonuses can put a nice chunk of extra change into your pocket.
 But asking for one can be tricky.

 Consider your geographic location.
 Know the supply and demand for physicians in your medical specialty.
-Research how much your peers are receiving in bonuses.
+Research what bonuses your peers in similar positions receive.

 Leverage your experience and value to get the best deal.
 Be willing to negotiate.
 Consider your overall compensation package (especially if the offer includes a better salary over time than competing offers with higher signing bonuses).